amorist/awesome/README.md

 - [SwiftUI-Combine](https://github.com/ra1028/SwiftUI-Combine) - This is an example project of SwiftUI and Combine using GitHub API.
 - [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!
 - [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) - Add “Launch at Login” functionality to your macOS app in seconds
-- [Pock](https://github.com/pigigaldi/Pock) - Display macOS Dock in Touch Bar
+- [pock](https://github.com/pock/pock) - Widgets manager for MacBook Touch Bar
 - [Gifski](https://github.com/sindresorhus/Gifski) - 🌈 Convert videos to high-quality GIFs on your Mac
 - [ios-developer-tools](https://github.com/LeoMobileDeveloper/ios-developer-tools) - Tools that every iOS developer should know.
 - [Bagel](https://github.com/yagiz/Bagel) - a little native network debugging tool for iOS